guitarino/adaptive-grid--preact/README.md

-# adaptive-grid--preact
+# Adaptive Grid for Preact
-Adaptive Grid for Preact
+Adaptive Grid Component for Preact